 Xanthan gum doesn’t function as yeast/leavener; it mimics the function of gluten.
-Xanthan gum turns the dough gummy and sticky, which enables the dough to trap gas bubbles from the yeast (or other leavener like baking soda), which in turn allows the dough to rise.
+It actually turns the dough gummy and sticky, which enables the dough to trap gas bubbles from the yeast (or other leavener like baking soda), which in turn allows the dough to rise.
 Imagine if you will a large piece of bubble gum.
 That’s the texture of a normal flour dough, and with Xanthan gum, that will also be the approximate texture of your gluten free, low carb dough.

 Does Xanthan Gum Ferment?

-Now onto the matter of Xanthan gum and fermentation.
+So, does it actually ferment?
+Does it replace yeast?
 Xanthan gum is made by fermentation, it does not itself ferment.
 Many things are made by fermentation.
 In the case of Xanthan gum, sugars are digested by bacteria, and they excrete Xanthan gum.
 An example is vanilla.
 Vanilla flavor is created by the fermentation of vanilla bean pods.
 But it doesn’t itself ferment or create fermentation in cooking.